What have I written?

 - Start at another place in your story.
 You can link the chapters together later

-According to some, a story should have plot and character, and every story will be delivered with some or all of the following elements:
+According to some, a story should have plot and character, and every story will be delivered with some or all of the first eight elements, with increasing focus on those following the seven, as society changes in modern times:

 The Blank Page